Don Jacobs helped make these videos

 If you need to replace a blown fuse in your F-150, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your F-150.

-Learn how to diagnose and fix minor oil leaks in your car2006 Ford F-150 XLT 5.4L V8 Extended Cab Pickup (4 Door)
+See how to seal up minor power steering fluid leaks2006 Ford F-150 XLT 5.4L V8 Extended Cab Pickup (4 Door)

 Harsh downshifts?
 Slipping gears?
 You might be low on transmission fluid2006 Ford F-150 XLT 5.4L V8 Extended Cab Pickup (4 Door)